Sharath424/Spring-Boot-2.7.8/README.md

 The @SpringBootApplication annotation is a shortcut for three annotations:

-1. @Configuration: Indicates that this a Spring application context configuration file.
+1. @Configuration: Indicates that this is a Spring application context configuration file.

 2. @EnableAutoConfiguration: Enables auto-configuration, an important feature of Spring Boot.
-We will discuss auto-configuration later in a separate section.

-3. @ComponentScan: Enables scanning for Spring beans in the package of this class and all its sub packages.
+3. @ComponentScan: Enables scanning for Spring beans in the package of this class and all its sub-packages.
 </div>

 <div style="margin-left:50px;margin-top:20px; width:700px;">